 Numerous studies have been performed to determine the risks of ultrasound use in pregnancy.
 The studies have determined that there are no known risks and no confirmed biological hazards.
 Ultrasound imaging has been used for over 20 years and has an excellent safety record.
 It is based on non-ionizing radiation, so it does not have the same risks as X-rays or other types of imaging systems that use ionizing radiation.

-At FPA most of our ultrasound exams are normally brief.
+At FPA most of our ultrasound exams take about five minutes or less.
 If it is determined by our staff that you need a diagnostic ultrasound, for example if you have a history of cesarean section or an ectopic pregnancy is suspected, you will be provided a referral to a hospital setting for a more extensive exam and evaluation.

 We are happy to provide a free ultrasound in many cases.